ElektraInitiative/PermaplanT/doc/guidelines/e2e.md

 ### Locator Guidelines

-Before developing E2E tests make sure you have read the [locator guidelines](https://github.com/ElektraInitiative/PermaplanT/doc/guidelines/frontend-locators.md).
+Before developing E2E tests make sure you have read the [locator guidelines](./frontend-locators.md).

 ### General rules

 - Be consistent and minimalistic.
-  - Use the same vocabulary as playwright (click, visible, etc.)
+  - Use the same vocabulary as Playwright (click, visible, etc.)
   - Avoid using multiple different verbs for the same actions, keep your vocabulary small and precise.
     Use Playwrights vocabulary.
-    This means to prefix methods with the actions from playwright (e.g when calling `xyz.click()` from playwright inside that method, name the method `click_xyz()` not a mix of press, click, push etc.)
+    This means to prefix methods with the actions from Playwright (e.g when calling `xyz.click()` from Playwright inside that method, name the method `click_xyz()` not a mix of press, click, push etc.)
   - Don't indent more than one time.
   - Don't make a complicated call stack higher than two from a page object.
 - Every test should be independent from other tests (concurrency).